These Easy Wedding Cake Cookies are made with white cake mix! Additional flavor is added to give that perfect "wedding cake" flavor.

 Using white cake mix as a base, oil, eggs and a few flavorings, these cookies are to do for!
 I brought them to our mother's day celebration and my sister had an eyes closed, "Oh my GOD" moment when she bit into one!

 I hope that your summer is full of fun weddings, wedding showers and plenty of wedding cake!
 These cookies will give you a taste of wedding cake year round, and in less than 30 minutes!
+If you love these wedding cake cookies, I think you'll also enjoy:

 For the cookie